 COUNCIL OF INSTITUTIONS

 USRA's governance is grounded in its broad university membership.
 Each member university of USRA appoints a representative to serve on a Council of Institutions (COI).
 The member institutions are divided into nine regional groups, headed by an appointed regional secretary.
 The COI establishes bylaws and elects a Board of Trustees.
-The current Council of Institutions Chair is Dr. Daniel Baker.
+The current Council of Institutions Chair is Dr. Brian Gilchrist.

 BOARD OF TRUSTEES